saveourtool/diktat/info/guide/guide-chapter-3.md

 <!-- =============================================================================== -->
 ### <a name="c3.12"></a> 3.12 Annotations

-Each annotation applied to a class, method, or constructor should be placed on its own line.
+Each annotation applied to a class, method or constructor should be placed on its own line.
 Consider the following examples:
-1. Annotations applied to the class, method, or constructor are placed on separate lines (one annotation per line).
+1. Annotations applied to the class, method or constructor are placed on separate lines (one annotation per line).

 **Valid example**:
 ```kotlin